Debt Consolidation vs Debt Settlement

 Which credit card debt relief option is right for your credit and financial situation?

 When it comes to finding the right solution it may come down to debt consolidation vs debt settlement.
 Most people don’t know about these types of programs until they need them.
 As a result, finding the right solution is often left to guesswork.
 However, given that using the wrong debt solution can lead to even greater financial distress, it’s important to familiarize yourself with these concepts so you can make an informed decision.

 What is debt consolidation vs debt settlement?

-- Debt Consolidation is a financial process that rolls multiple debts into a single, consolidated monthly payment.
+- Debt Consolidation is a financial process that rolls multiple unsecured debts into a single, consolidated monthly payment.
 With credit card debt consolidation, you aim to reduce or eliminate the interest rate applied to the debt.
 This allows you to get out of debt faster, even though you pay less each month.
 It simplifies and accelerates debt repayment, making it easier to repay what you owe even on a limited budget.